Sn3akySqu1d/CrazyControllers/README.md

 ## THE JOYSTICK.

 Complementing the globes, a more portable companion was developed.
-We went on a little sidequest to also build this cute cube controller using an ESP32 microcontroller, and connected it to a generic joystick breakout module and a 1.8" 160x128 OLED Display.
+We went on a little sidequest to also build this cute cube controller using an ESP32 microcontroller, and connected it to a generic joystick breakout module and a 1.8" 160x128 TFT Display.
 The joystick is controllable in both X and Y axes and has a switch you can click, similar to thumbsticks you'd find on modern controllers.

 ![](./images/joystick_oled.JPEG)
 ![](./images/joystick_top.JPEG)